 Financial Ratios Comparison

-The following table compares the most recent financial metrics and ratios of enCore Energy Corp.
-(EU) and NexGen Energy Ltd. (NXE).
+The following table presents a comparative analysis of the financial ratios for enCore Energy Corp.
+(EU) and NexGen Energy Ltd. (NXE) based on the most recent available data.

 MetricenCore Energy Corp.
 (EU)NexGen Energy Ltd. (NXE)